proteusthemes/sticky-menu/readme.md

 This is a composer package for the PT Sticky Menu, also available on the packagist repository: https://packagist.org/packages/proteusthemes/pt-sticky-menu.

+## How it works ##

+In customizer under *Theme Options -> Sticky menu* you will find the settings for the sticky menu:

+- enable/disable sticky menu checkbox,
+- featured page button settings,
+- sticky menu container background color.

+The sticky menu will be displayed only when the user scrolls up, otherwise it will remain hidden.

 ## Instructions ##

 1. require this package in your composer.json file: "proteusthemes/pt-sticky-menu"